 Introduction

-Historically, the evolution of computer graphics has been driven by various hardware and software standards.
-Two of the most important graphics standards in PC history are VGA (Video Graphics Array) and VBE (VESA BIOS Extensions).
 These technologies form the foundation of video output in early computers and remain relevant today in boot processes and compatibility modes.

 VGA (Video Graphics Array):

-- VGA was originally introduced by IBM in 1987 and became a widely adopted standard for video display in personal computers.
+VGA was introduced by IBM in 1987 and became the de-facto graphics standard for DOS and early Windows systems.

 For more information, have a look at this article: https://thejat.in/learn/vga-in-real-mode

-VESA (Video Electronics Standards Association):
+VESA BIOS Extensions (VBE) (Video Electronics Standards Association):

 VESA (Video Electronics Standards Association) functions, specifically referring to VESA BIOS Extensions (VBE), provide a standardized interface for software to interact with graphics hardware.